🚚 Free delivery in France from %currency%%amount% of purchase

 Where can I buy gum arabic?

-In specialty stores — Herbalists, organic shops, Middle Eastern grocery stores
+In specialty stores — Herbal shops, organic stores, Middle Eastern grocery stores

-Online — On specialized websites such as realandroots.com which offer gum arabic from Mauritania, harvested using traditional, environmentally friendly methods.
+Online — On specialized websites such as realandroots.com that offer gum arabic from Mauritania, produced using traditional, environmentally friendly methods

-In delicatessens — For culinary uses (food powder)
+In gourmet food stores — For culinary use (edible powder)

 Frequently asked questions about gum arabic